 Since early November, more than 27,000 Ethiopian refugees have fled the Tigray region and crossed into Sudan.
-According to UNHCR, on just one day--15 November--some 5,000 refugees arrived in Sudan’s border provinces of Kassala and al-Qadarif.
-Information campaigns are reported to have been initiated to ensure that refugees crossing into Sudan understand how to avoid the spread of COVID-19, and hand soap and 50,000 face masks have been sent to the border areas from Khartoum.
+According to UNHCR, on just one day–15 November–some 5,000 refugees arrived in Sudan’s border provinces of Kassala and al-Qadarif.
+Information campaigns are reported to have been initiated to ensure that refugees crossing into Sudan understand how to avoid […]

 Last updated: March 2021